braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/sms_setup.md

 page_order: 2
 guide_top_header: "SMS Setup"
-guide_top_text: "You can use SMS in our campaigns or Canvas tools.
-First, you should get set up and learn about SMS with Braze."
+guide_top_text: "View the resources on this page to learn how to set up SMS with Braze."
 page_type: landing
 description: "This landing page is home to articles on SMS setup.
-Here, you can find resources on crafting SMS messages, SMS laws and regulations, terms to know, and more."
+Here, you can find resources on crafting SMS messages, SMS laws and regulations, terms tao know, and more."
 channel: SMS

 guide_featured_title: "Section Articles"